-Following a leadership summit in 2020 that sought to reduce unconscious biases and enhance diversity and inclusion, this series was introduced and continues after 20+ months.
+Following a leadership summit in 2020 that sought to reduce unconscious biases and enhance Diversity and Inclusion, this series was introduced and now offers nearly 40 courses.
 Our leaders utilize the mini courses and underlying discussion guides to have a deeper conversation on the topic with their teams.
 Topics have included unconscious bias, how to practice inclusiveness, breaking down stereotypes, creating psychological safety for employees and teams, allyship, and fostering belonging.